 Different foods are often being touted as having positive effects on various health issues, including sexual dysfunctions.
 When it comes to lasting longer in bed, the list goes long ranging from foods rich in magnesium, to dark chocolate and garlic.

-The male sexual response is a complicated process orchestrated between many body organs and systems, all of which are dependent on hormones such as testosterone and neurotransmitters such as norepinephrine, serotonin, oxytocin, and nitric oxide.
+The male sexual response is a complicated process orchestrated between many body organs and systems.

 And the truth is that there isn’t a large body of evidence to support many of the claims regarding food and ejaculation.
 This also begs the question, why aren’t there any food-based treatment protocols for premature ejaculation?